What Is LIHEAP?

 or Peoples Gas/North Shore Gas may choose to enroll in PIPP.
 Under PIPP, clients pay a percentage of their income, receive a monthly benefit toward their utility bill and receive a reduction in overdue payments for every on-time payment they make by the bill due date.

 This program is designed to repair or replace a home’s heating system if it is not operational or has been found unsafe by their utility.
 Households must meet all regular LIHEAP qualifications and may still apply for any and all other LIHEAP programs once the heating system is functional.
 Emergency Furnace Assistance is only available for homeowners.
 Renters with a broken or unsafe heating system should report their landlord if the situation is not

 Illinois Home Weatherization Assistance Program (IHWAP)

 This program provides customers with weatherization services for their homes.
-Work may include, but is not limited to:
+Work may include:

 - Air sealing

 - Water heater repair or replacement

 - Ventilation and moisture control measures

 To apply for the IHWAP program, households need to provide many of the same documents needed to apply for LIHEAP.
 However, IHWAP is based on annual household income rather than monthly income.
 The household’s combined income must be at or below 150 percent of the federal poverty level for state funds and 200 percent of the federal poverty level if using federal funding.

 Weatherization is geared toward homeowners, but renters can qualify with cooperation of the property owner.